qwerfd2/pianista-server/README.md

 Limited PostBox support (messages, attachment gems, coins, pianos, and items)

-League reimplementation with bots, limited set of news feed
+League reimplementation with bots, limited set of news feed, daily reward which rewards gems.

 renaming (which is actually free)